 Be part of the Community College of Philadelphia student population who beat the national voting average during the presidential election!
 Let's add to this momentum—and get out to vote for this year's election on Tuesday, November 3, 2020.

 CCP Votes and the Urban League of Philadelphia Presents: Voting in 2020

 Greetings College Community, Partners and Friends,

 As we approach the end of another spring semester and prepare for the summer months, we want to highlight some of the awesome accomplishments of our students and programs in this edition of DACE Times.
 Under the College’s Division of Strategic Initiatives, Division of Access and Community Engagement (DACE) proudly continues its work to serve the residents of our great city.
 Strongly aligned with the mission and vision of the College, DACE maintains an intentional and personalized focus on access, engagement, and student success.

 For more information and to get involved, please contact the Institute, at firstname.lastname@example.org.

 Office Location: Winnet Student Life Building, S303

 AIDS EDUCATION MONTH EVENT

-In response to the ongoing public health issues surrounding COVID-19, and to do our part in preventing its spread, Community College of Philadelphia will be closed and ALL college specific opportunities will be postponed until further notice.
-However, you can still give back!
+In response to the ongoing public health issues surrounding COVID-19, and to do our part in preventing its spread, the Institute for Community Engagement and Civic Leadership will now be promoting virtual volunteer opportunities and socially distant service opportunities.

 The Institute is currently engaging the community through our signature initiatives of working with youth and diversity and inclusion.
 Following are some examples of how the Institute and College have already begun to embark upon this work and are making a positive local impact: